kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 As an infrastructure operator running complex training pipelines, I want to schedule a multi-stage `TrainJob` under `JobSet` containing replicated sub-jobs with varied scheduling requirements.
-For instance, the pre-training data initialization stage can use a basic scheduling policy (starting as soon as some data-downloaders are ready), while the subsequent core Trainer stage (MPI Launcher and workers) requires strict gang scheduling.
+For instance, the pre-training data and model initialization stage can use a basic scheduling policy (starting as soon as some data-downloaders are ready), while the subsequent core Trainer stage (MPI Launcher and workers) requires strict gang scheduling.
 Both stages belong to the same parent CPG to coordinate coordinated start and collective preemption fate-sharing.